Distracted Driving Accidents

 Distracted driving has become one of the most common causes of car accidents in Kansas in recent years.
 As more people continue to drive with cellphones and other devices that distract their attention, such accidents have become increasingly common.

 If you're dealing with an auto accident caused by a distracted driver, contact Bretz & Young as soon as possible.
-Located in Hutchinson and serving accident victim throughout Kansas and beyond, our knowledgeable legal team thoroughly understands Kansas' distracted driving laws.
+Located in Hutchinson, Salina and Wichita, and serving accident victim throughout Kansas, our knowledgeable legal team thoroughly understands Kansas’ distracted driving laws.

-Such knowledge and experience has enabled us to consistently obtain sizable verdicts and settlements for accident victims, including several multi-million-dollar claims.
+Such knowledge and experience enable us to consistently obtain sizable verdicts and settlements for accident victims, including several multi-million-dollar claims.
 We have recovered $50 million in a wrongful death settlement.
 Our case results include well over $200 million in settlements and verdicts for our clients.

 What are the common causes of distracted driving accidents in Kansas?